frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 }
 ```

-The only noteworthy fragment is the lambda function used to calculate the sum sum in:
+The only noteworthy fragment in previous C++ implementation is the lambda function used to calculate the sum in:

 ```cpp
 // Calculates the sum of even values in the humidity array after the update.